jina-ai/jina/docs/chapters/flow/index.md

            .add(name='p3'))
 ```

-This will start `p2` remotely on `192.168.0.100` running a Docker container equipped with image `jinaai/hub.executors.encoders.bidaf:latest`.
+This will start `p2` remotely on `192.168.0.100` running a Docker container equipped with the image `jinaai/hub.executors.encoders.bidaf:latest`.
 Of course Docker is required on `192.168.0.100`.
-More information on using remote Pod can be found in [our documentation](https://docs.jina.ai).
+More information on using remote Pods can be found in [our documentation](https://docs.jina.ai).

 ### Parallelize the Steps

-By default, if you keep `.add()` to a `Flow`, it will create a long chain of sequential workflow.
+By default, if you keep adding `.add()` to a `Flow`, it will create a long chain of sequential workflow.
 You can parallelize some of the steps by using `needs` argument.
 For example,

 ```python
 f = (Flow().add(name='p1')